All about defibrillators: what they are and how to use them.

 An AED is an Automatic External Defibrillator – which means that it automatically detects if someone is in a shockable rhythm and it speaks to you, to tell you what to do.

-A defibrillator does not jump start the heart like jump starting a car; it stops it – like rebooting a computer; therefore, allowing the individual heart cells to recharge simultaneously and the pacemaker in the heart to hopefully restart it in a normal rhythm.
+Defibrillators do not jump start the heart like jump starting a car; they stop it like rebooting a computer.
+Ultimately this allows the individual heart cells to recharge simultaneously and the pacemaker in the heart to hopefully restart it in a normal rhythm.

 The defibrillator administers a shock to stop the heart if it is in an abnormal but shockable rhythm.
 Enabling the heart’s own system to reboot and hopefully restart in sinus rhythm (normal beat).